 Tourism Development & Sales

-TDS markets Anchorage and Southcentral Alaska to travel agents and tour operators as a leisure destination through direct sales and destination training.
+TDS markets Anchorage to travel agents and tour operators as a leisure destination through direct sales and destination training.
 When travel professionals know what Alaska has to offer, they pass that information on to clients, generating new visitors for Anchorage, increasing the number of Alaska tours and trips offered and building their own business at the same time.
 Visit Anchorage meets with travel professionals to supply the latest travel news on Anchorage and connect them with Alaska business partners.
 TDS also works in concert with state and local community partners to attract more air service and additional cruise ships to Anchorage and Alaska.

 If you see Anchorage in the travel section of a national publication, on screen or in ads, odds are Visit Anchorage played a part in it.
 This department works to inform national and international media outlets of new tours, attractions and businesses in Anchorage, and pitches story ideas for possible coverage.
 Communications produces several high quality publications, including the Official Guide to Anchorage and Local Flavor Restaurant and Entertainment Guide.
 The department maintains social media presences to foster a dialogue between potential visitors, businesses and Visit Anchorage.
 Communications is also responsible for advertising, graphics, branding, Web, e-communications and collateral development for the organization.